qiaoyu-tan/qiaoyu-tan.github.io/_pages/about.md

 <!--Additionally, we aim to enhancing AI capabilities in the biomedical sciences!-->

-***<font color=red size=4> Openings</font>*** **I have multiple openings for fully funded PhD positions in Fall 2025, prioritizing on Multimodal Alignment and Generation, Long CoT Reasoning, Graph LLM, and Trustworthy AI.** If you are interested in working with me, please feel free to drop me an email at [qiaoyu.tan@nyu.edu](mailto:qiaoyu.tan@nyu.edu) with your CV.
+***<font color=red size=4> Openings</font>*** **I have multiple openings for fully funded PhD positions in Fall 2025, prioritizing on Multimodal Alignment and Generation, Long CoT Reasoning, Graph LLM, and Trustworthy AI.** If you are interested in working with me, please feel free to drop me an email at [qiaoyu.tan@nyu.edu](mailto:qiaoyu.tan@nyu.edu) with your CV and transcript.
 See [Openings](https://qiaoyu-tan.github.io/openings/) for details!

 <!--I am actively seeking self-motivated PhD/Master students and research (remote) interns to work with us on real-world data science problems.
 If you are interested in working with me, please feel free to drop me an email at [qiaoyu.tan@nyu.edu](mailto:qiaoyu.tan@nyu.edu).
 See [Openings](https://qiaoyu-tan.github.io/openings/) for details! -->